Lakewood Dog Bite Injury Lawyers

 • Mixed Breeds accounted for 17 deaths.

-These statistics can be baffling, as most people do not think of dog bites being such rampant incidents.
-Unfortunately, these attacks occur quite often, and it is critical to know the subsequent steps to take upon enduring such an attack.
+These statistics can be surprising, as many people do not consider dog bites to be a common incident.
+Unfortunately, these attacks occur quite often, and it is important to know the steps to take after an attack.

 Emperatriz Ayala